bartektelec/svelte-svg-transform/README.md

 From there you can use these props on the component:

-#### svg
+### svg

-`svg markup - (required)`
+Type: `string (svg markup)`
+Required

 Accepts only raw svg markup that you want to transform.

+### width

+Type: `number`
+Default: 20

+Sets svg's width to desired pixels.

-#### width, height
+### height

-`number - default: 20 (optional)`
+Type: `number`
+Default: Same as width

-Adding width will resize your icon to desired size, you can also pass a height, but if you don't it will be set to the same as width.
+Sets svg's height to desired pixels, if not passed will use the same as width.

-#### fillCurrentColor, strokeCurrentColor

-`boolean - default: false (optional)`

-You can force your svg icons to use currentColor instead of their hard-coded color values.

-- `fillCurrentColor`
+### fillCurrentColor

+Type: `boolean`
+Default: false

-  will override any hard-coded fill colors _except none_ to `"currentColor"`
+Overrid any hard-coded fill colors _except none_ to `"currentColor"`

-- `strokeCurrentColor`
+### strokeCurrentColor

+Type: `boolean`
+Default: false

-  will override any hard-coded stroke colors _except none_ to `"currentColor"`
+Override any hard-coded stroke colors _except none_ to `"currentColor"`

 #### fillOpacity

+Type: `number`
-`number 0-1 (optional)`
+Range: 0-1
+Optional

-You can change your SVG's internal fill-opacity properties (except none) to any value you want.
+Change svg's internal fill-opacity properties (except none) to any value you want.

 #### strokeWidth

-`number (optional)`
+Type: `number`
+Optional

-You can change your SVG's internal stroke-width properties (except none) to any value you want.
+Change svg's internal stroke-width properties (except none) to any value you want.

 #### strokeLineCap

-`string (optional)`
+Type: `string`
+Optional

-You can change your SVG's internal stroke-line-cap properties (except none) to any value you want.
+Change svg's internal stroke-line-cap properties (except none) to any value you want.

 #### strokeOpacity

+Type: `number`
-`number 0-1 (optional)`
+Range: 0-1
+Optional

-You can change your SVG's internal stroke-opacity properties (except none) to any value you want.
+Change svg's internal stroke-opacity properties (except none) to any value you want.

 ## Licence